 Welcome to Elk Township, Chester County PA.
 The physical address for Elk Township is 952 Chesterville Road, Lincoln University, PA 19352 (intersection of Route 841 and Route 472).
 The mailing address for Elk Township is P.O.
 Box 153, Lewisville, PA 19351.

 The Board of Supervisors meetings are held the first Monday of every month at 7:00 PM at the Township Building.
-The Planning Commission meetings are held the first Tuesday of every month at 6:30 at the Township Building.
+The Planning Commission meetings are held the third Wednesday of every month at 6:30 at the Township Building.
 If you are a person with a disability and wish to attend a meeting and require auxiliary aide, service or other accommodation to participate in any meeting, please contact the Township Secretary at 610-255-0634 to discuss how Elk Township may best accommodate your needs.

 The Township Office is open 1:00 to 4:00 on Tuesdays and Thursdays, and also by appointment (please call and let the Township Secretary know if you’d like to schedule an appointment).
 The Township Office will be closed on Tuesday, April 25th due to the PSATS spring conference.

 Dog License Canvasing: The Bureau of Dog Law Enforcement will be conducting a license canvas in Chester County on May 9th.
 Multiple wardens will be going door to door educating dog owners as well as checking the status of their dog licensing and rabies vaccinations.
 Please click on the following link for further information: http://www.agriculture.pa.gov/Animals/DogLaw/License_Your_Dog/Pages/default.aspx